yeremko/gatest/architecture.md

-# Solution Architecture — GradHub/PhotoWeb
+# Solution Architecture — GradHub

-This document describes the architecture of the GradHub/PhotoWeb solution built with PHP Laravel, including runtime topology, data flows, and deployment model.
+This document describes the architecture of the GradHub solution built with PHP Laravel, including runtime topology, data flows, and deployment model.

 ---